-- The following criteria and application preferences are considered when assignments are made for incoming freshmen residents:
+- The following criteria and application preferences are considered when assignments are made for incoming first-year residents:

 - School location (Brooklyn residence halls are required for Tandon School residents, Manhattan residence halls are required for all other schools)

 - Reasonable accommodations for medical needs which are reviewed and approved by The Moses Center by their reasonable housing application deadline

 - Gender identity or legal sex